fuzzygroup/blog/_posts/2022-06-23-an-startup-history-bibliography.md

 I've been reading High Tech case studies now since the 80s -- just after I entered the business.
 [Bryan Cantrill](https://twitter.com/bcantrill) from [Oxide Computer's podcast](https://feeds.transistor.fm/oxide-and-friends) inspired me to get all my books out and order them on a rough historical basis.
 I thought listing them here might be interesting to someone.
 All of these I've read and there are a ton of lessons for entrepreneurs here.
 I put rough notes next to some of them **in bold** after the author name in quotes.

 ## Change Log
+* 2022-06-26 - Cleaned my bookcase and looked for other books in this category and added entries for How Would You Move Mount Fuji (Microsoft category), Go To (Misc / Software Category), Building a Successful Software Business (Misc / Software Category), Side Hustles (Misc / Software Category), Facebook by Steven Levy (Web 2 category), Tim Cook (Apple Category), A Piece of the Computer Pie (IBM Category), In Search of Stupidity (Misc / Software Category), Crypto (Misc / Software Category), Smart and Gets Things Done (Software Category), The Effective Engineer (Misc / Software Category), Creativity Inc (Apple Category), The Chip (Intel Category), Lean In (Web 2 Category), No Such Thing as a Free Gift (Microsoft Category), The Phoenix Project (Misc / Software Category)
+* 2022-06-26 - Added Sub Categories in the Apple Section
+* 2022-06-26 - Added Sub Categories in the Web 2 Section
 * 2022-06-23 - Started adding links, added books suggested on Twitter, Added Gaskins on PowerPoint History; fixed typos (how did I possibly misspell Torvalds; clearly was stupid yesterday)
 * 2022-06-23 - Apologies for where an Audible audio book is linked instead of hard or paperback; Amazon is inconsistent with this
 * 2022-06-23 - Added a bunch more notes from reading these.